CMS365-PTY-LTD/BlazoredGoogleCaptcha/README.md

 Make sure you set V3 in the `Captcha` component.

-V3 is an ivisible reCAPTCHA, so it will be executed when the user clicks on the button.
+V3 is an invisible reCAPTCHA, so it will be executed when the user clicks on the button.
 Response will be returned to the `HandleVerification` method, where you can verify the response with your secret key.

 V3 captcha will return a score, which you can use to determine if the user is a bot or not.
 If the score is less than 0.5, you can show V2 reCAPTCHA to the user.